brisa-build/brisa/docs/building-your-application/data-fetching/server-actions.md

 > [!IMPORTANT]
 >
 > Before mutating data, you should always ensure a user is also authorized to perform the action.
 See [Authentication and Authorization](#authentication-and-authorization).

-TODO: Check that this example works after server-side state implementation

 ### Debounce